Running Shoes For Pronators

 Correctly pronating runners tend to have neutral feet

-Runners who pronate correctly or by the right amount usually have neutral feet or normal/ medium arches.
-Their footprint will be like that on the right.
+Runners who pronate correctly or by the right amount usually have neutral feet or normal/medium arches.
+Their footprint will be like that on the left.
 There is an arch to the foot which does not spread across the whole of the foot like those with a high arch, it ends in the middle with the outer part of the foot touching the ground.

 Runners with this foot type have a perfectly normal running action which is efficient and causes the least injuries.
 They will also be able to run in a faster time and with less effort.
 However, even with these advantages it's essential for this runner to have a particular running shoe which are designed for this foot type.